“The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.” -Psalms 51:17

 As Moved by the Spirit

 These repairs, the act of repentance, cannot be made by us alone.
 They can only be performed with the help of Christ’s Grace.
-Further, these works cannot save us.
+Further, our works cannot save us.
 They do not perfect us in any way.
 We’ve already been perfected in Christ.
-We’re merely following the guidance of the Holy Spirit.
+When we do any works, we’re merely following the guidance of the Holy Spirit.

 So why do we do them?
 Because we cannot help it.
 Christ’s Grace has transformed us.
 Our perception, our reality has changed.
 Our new actions are prompted by the contrite spirit within us and bears testimony to God, ourselves, and the world that we are saved.